 Honduras became candidate on 22 May 2013.
 See Honduras' candidature application for more details.
 Following the transitions arrangements approved by the EITI Board on 21 August 2013, Honduras has a validation deadline on 1st Juy 2016.

 Timeline of Honduras' implementation (click on image to enlarge):

-Dr. Carlos López Contreras is the High Comissioner and National Coordinator for EITI-Honduras.
-According to the Decree XX, establishing the EITI-Honduras MSG, the distribution of seats is as follows:
+Dr. Carlos López Contreras is the High Comissioner and Chair of the EITI-Honduras National Council.
+According to the Decree PCM-044-2012, establishing the EITI-Honduras MSG, the distribution of seats is as follows:

 State Secretary of Enery, Natural Resources, Environment and Mining (SERNA)

 Institute for Access to Public Information (IAIP)

 Federeation of Non-governmental Organizations for the Development (FOPRIDEH)